axibase/atsd/rule-engine/filters.md

 ## Entity Filter

-The filter discards commands for an entity not equal to one of entities specified in the rule.
-The filter is applied only if the list of selected entities is not empty.
+To restrict the rule to specific entities, enter an entity name or a name pattern containing wildcards.
+Multiple entity names or patterns can be enumerated using whitespace as a separator.
+The filter is applied only if any entity or entity pattern is specified.

 ![](./images/filter-entity.png)